Workplace Discrimination Lawyer in Los Angeles

 Adverse Employment Action: Discrimination Due to a Protected Class or Characteristic

 Adverse Employment Action is when an employer takes action against you due to your identity related to a protected class or characteristic (see above for definitions).
 Examples include lowering pay, negative write-ups, receiving fewer working hours, and termination.

-Employers have a duty to stop any discrimination they become aware of, in addition to taking reasonable steps to prevent such discrimination in the future.
+If an employer is aware of discrimination, they have a duty to stop it.
+They also must take reasonable steps to prevent such discrimination in the future.

-If an employee is experiencing discrimination, harassment, or retaliation, they need to prove it.
-They also need to show that their employer knew about it but didn’t do anything to stop it, which directly caused harm to the employee.
+If an employee is experiencing workplace discrimination, harassment, or retaliation, they need to show that their employer knew about it but didn’t do anything to stop it, which directly caused harm to the employee.